tmcgilchrist/okra/docs/team-leads-manual.md

     ...
 ```

 Several other options are available for modifying the output format, see `okra cat --help` for details.
-For example, only specific KRs can be included with `--include-krs=123`.
+For example, only specific objectives can be included with `--include-krs=123`.
 Time can optionally be removed with `--show-time=false`.
 Sections can be ignored and removed from the final output using `--ignore-sections`.

 ### Aggregating team reports